News about shows like "Girls5eva", "Drag Race Down Under", and more.

 But on December 11, in light of the worsening effects of the coronavirus pandemic throughout most of Canada, Warner Bros. announced that WW84 would have a simultaneous PVOD release in Canada on "participating digital platforms", also starting December 25.

 Premium video-on-demand – also known as "Home Premiere" – is basically a way for studios to make money from at-home viewings of their films, at a level comparable to selling movie theatre tickets.
 However, as PVOD rentals can only be sold per household and not per viewer, the price point is generally significantly higher than cinema tickets in order to help compensate.
-Hence, as noted above, the suggested price per rental will be $29.99, not the typical $10 to $15 (or so) of a single movie ticket.
+Hence, as noted above, the initial price per rental was $29.99, not the typical $10 to $15 (or so) of a single movie ticket.

 Didn't I see an article saying "WW84" would debut on "streaming" in Canada?